 Shonda Witherspoon is a software engineer at IBM Research in the department of Distributed AI, where she works on AI. and IoT related projects.
 Prior to working full-time at IBM Research, Shonda started as a developer intern, where she stood out as a top candidate after her team won 1st place in IBM's Bluehack Hackathon IoT category, developing a TJBot that could interpret the manual alphabet.

-In addition to her interest in technology and different cultures, Shonda is also passionate about promoting STEM opportunites to women and minority groups, and has presented and partipciated at various events and work shops, such as IBM's Girls-Go-Techknow summer camp, Black Girls Code, and National Engineers Week at Isaac E. Young Middle School, as well as her alma mater.
+In addition to her interest in technology and different cultures, Shonda is also passionate about promoting STEM opportunities to women and minority groups, and has presented and participated at various events and work shops, such as IBM's Girls-Go-Techknow summer camp, Black Girls Code, and National Engineers Week at Isaac E. Young Middle School, as well as her alma mater.